shellinvictus/GriffonAD/README.md

 Other options:

-- `--fromnk`: from users with the donotpreauth flag and from kerberoastable users
+- `--fromv`: from vulnerable users (NP users (only unprotected users), password not required,  and kerberoastable users)
 - `--test`: test paths from a user
 - `--rights`: this is a flag to add with previous options.
 It allows you to view rights instead of actions in paths (an action is prefixed by `::`)